devpi/devpi/README.rst

 which picks up the right configuration files and ensures its ``supervisord`` instance is running.

-You can now **uninstall devpi-server from the environment where you issued ``--gendeploy`` because the created environment contains all that is needed**.
+You can now uninstall devpi-server from the environment where you issued ``--gendeploy`` because the target environment is self-contained and does not depend on the original installation.

 Lastly, if you want to have things running at system startup and you are using a standard cron, a modified copy of your user crontab has been amended which